 The project will assess the impact of the counselling intervention on various outcomes, including carers’ belief in their capacity to provide appropriate support, as well as their mental health, fatigue, supportive care needs and quality of life.
 All participants will be provided with general information support; however, half of the participants will also be offered counselling and education sessions with a nurse via video conferencing or telephone in order to measure its effectiveness.
 The counselling will be weekly for four weeks and then fortnightly for three months.
 Monthly sessions are then available until the end of the study if desired.

-Participants are currently being recruited for the trial and can be from anywhere in Australia however must be the primary carer of a person diagnosed with pancreatic cancer in the last three months.
-People can register their interest in the study and find out more information by visiting www.qimrberghofer.edu.au/process-trial/
+Participants are currently being recruited for the trial and can be from anywhere in Australia and people can register their interest in the study and find out more information by visiting www.qimrberghofer.edu.au/process-trial/